DUI Blood Test

 Did authorities use a blood test to arrest you for DUI in Central Florida?
 It will be critical for you to seek legal representation as soon as possible.

-Ashley Aulls of Ashley M. Aulls, P.A. is an experienced criminal defense attorney in Brooksville who represents clients in Weeki Wachee, Inverness, Wildwood, New Port Richey, Spring Hill, Brooksville, and many surrounding areas.
+Ashley Aulls of The Law Office of Ashley Aulls, P.A. is an experienced criminal defense attorney in Brooksville who represents clients in Weeki Wachee, Inverness, Wildwood, New Port Richey, Spring Hill, Brooksville, and many surrounding areas.
 He can provide an honest and thorough evaluation of your case when you call (352) 593-4115 or complete an online contact form.